gethinode/hinode/content/en/docs/0.8/components/carousel.md

 ---
-author: "Mark Dumay"
+author: Mark Dumay
-title: "Carousel"
+title: Carousel
-date: 2023-01-27
+date: 2023-01-28
-description: "Use the carousel shortcode to display a carousel of several images."
+description: Use the carousel shortcode to display a carousel of several images.
 group: components
 layout: docs
 ---